Gromov-Witten Theory of P^1xP^1xP^1: Abstract

 \section{Abstract}

-We prove equivalences between the Gromov-Witten theories of toric blowups of $\PP^{1}\Cross \PP^{1}\Cross \PP^{1}$ and $\PP^{3}$.
-In particular, we prove that the all genus, virtual dimension zero Gromov-Witten theory of the blowup of $\PP^3$ at points precisely coincides with that of the blowup at points of $\PP^1 \Cross \PP^1\Cross\PP^1$, for non-exceptional classes.
-It follows that the all-genus stationary Gromov-Witten theory of $\PP^{1}\Cross \PP^{1}\Cross \PP^{1}$ coincides with that of $\PP^{3}$ in low degree.
-We also prove there exists a toric symmetry of the Gromov-Witten theory of $\PP^1\Cross\PP^1\Cross\PP^1$ analogous to and intimately related to Cremona symmetry of $\PP^3$.
+We use elementary geometric techniques to exhibit an explicit equivalence between certain sectors of the Gromov-Witten theories of blowups of $\PP^{1}\Cross \PP^{1}\Cross \PP^{1}$ and $\PP^{3}$.
+In particular, we prove that the all genus, virtual dimension zero Gromov-Witten theory of the blowup of $\PP^3$ at points coincides with that of the blowup at points of $\PP^1 \Cross \PP^1\Cross\PP^1$, for non-exceptional classes.
+We observe a toric symmetry of the Gromov-Witten theory of $\PP^1\Cross\PP^1\Cross\PP^1$ analogous and intimately related to Cremona symmetry of $\PP^3$.
 Enumerative applications are given.